Book cover

 Let’s explore each of these parts of a story:

 For this reason, requirement specifications using stories do not consist of just two or three sentences, as some critics of agile methods may claim.
 Instead, a user story should be interpreted as follows: The story written on the card serves as a reminder from the customer’s representative to the developers.
-By creating this reminder, the representative indicates that they would like to see a feature implemented in the next sprints.
+By creating this reminder, the representative indicates that they would like to see a feature implemented in an upcoming sprint.
 Furthermore, they commit to being available during the sprints to explain the feature to the developers.
 Finally, they will consider the story implemented only if it meets the confirmation tests they have specified.

 From a developer’s standpoint, the process works like this: The customer representative asks us to implement the story summarized on a card.
 Then, we implement it in a future sprint.
 During this process, we can rely on the support of the customer representative to discuss and clarify any doubts about the story.
 The representative also defines the tests they will use at the sprint review meeting to determine if the story is implemented correctly.
 We further agreed that the representative cannot change their mind at the end of the sprint and use an entirely different test to assess our implementation.